Tornado outbreak of June 2, 1998: Lake Carey, Pennsylvania

 A tornado first began over the southeastern portions of Bradford County, Pennsylvania, in Terry Township.
 It displaced a manufactured home off its foundation by about 8 ft and inflicted significant damage to its front side.
 An adjacent farm vehicle, pickup truck, and storage shed stopped the structure from rolling down a nearby steep hill.
 A storage building was severely damaged near this location, with its roof completely ripped off and some of its metal beams removed from the siding.
 The tornadic funnel ascended to the tree top level for a time but descended once more as it flattened a large barn.
 Roofing material from the barn was thrown up to 300 yd downstream.
-A newly bult home with a large rear deck suffered only minor damage in this vicinity.
+A newly built home with a large rear deck suffered only minor damage in this vicinity.
 The tornado continued into Wyoming County and affected structures along a small hill, causing minor damage to their siding and roofs.
 As it crossed Lake Carey and impacted surrounding structures, it reached F3 intensity.
 Every structure along a narrow strip of land across Lake Carey was either severely damaged or completely flattened.
 At one house, an elderly woman and her grandson were sucked out of their second story home, resulting in their deaths.
 The tornado continued up another hill east of the lake and continued to inflict significant damage to homes.
 One of the houses was reduced to its bare foundation and a portion of its back wall In total, 42 homes around this area were significantly damaged or demolished.
 Over a dozen small and anchored boats were tossed out of the water and onto the shoreline.
 The tornado continued into East Lemon Township, heavily damaged three houses.
 One of the houses had its roof ripped off and its garage destroyed, while a second had its back deck destroyed and all of its back windows blown out.
 One injury occurred in the township.
 The tornado moved into Lackawanna County, where it struck the campus of Keystone Junior College, blowing out windows and twisting gutters.
 After 35 mi, the tornado finally lifted in North Abington Township.